sharifnezhad/api-doc/README.md

 # api-doc
 ![apidoc](https://raw.githubusercontent.com/Rebilly/ReDoc/master/demo/redoc-demo.png)

-There is a proverb that says that when a wheel has already been made, why should you spend time and make the same wheel again?
-In response to this sentence, since I am a fisherman, I would like to know the details of that wheel and make its structure myself.
+There is a saying that says when a wheel has already been made, why should you spend time and make the same wheel again?
+In response to this sentence, because I am curious, I would like to know the details of that wheel and build its structure myself.

 You must have seen the api-doc package on various sites and directories, api-doc is a set of instructions and technical guides designed for developers and programmers.
 This documentation provides information on how to use the application programming interface (API), including how to send requests, parameters, and how the service responds.
 The api-doc documentation is designed to help developers correctly use a service or platform, improve understanding between developers and the API provider, and increase the efficiency and quality of application development.
 ## Features